Characters and chromatic symmetric functions: Chromatic symmetric functions

 By (\ref{eq:specribdi}) and (\ref{eq:epsilontochi}), this is

 \end{proof}

-\ssec{Induced trivial characters / monomial coefficients of $\omega X_{\inc(P)}$} Given graph $G = (V,E)$ call a directed graph $O = (V,E')$ an {\em orientation} of $G$ if $O$ is obtained from $G$ by replacing each (undirected) edge $\{i,j\}$ with exactly one of the directed edges $(i,j)$ or $(j,i)$.
+\ssec{Induced trivial characters / monomial coefficients of $\omega X_{\inc(P)}$} Given graph $G = (V,E)$ call a directed graph $O = (V,E')$ an {\em orientation} of $G$ if $O$ is obtained from $G$ by replacing each undirected edge $\{i,j\} \in E$ with exactly one of the directed edges $(i,j)$ or $(j,i)$.
 Call $O$ {\em acyclic} if it has no directed cycles.
-By \cite{StanSymm} we have for all graphs $G$ that
+For example, a graph and two of its orientations are